ixanza/tranquility/README.md

 [Wyrmstooth](https://www.nexusmods.com/skyrimspecialedition/mods/45565) is a story about hunting a dragon for a bounty.
 Find out what its motives are and save the land of Wyrmstooth from its fury.

+[Konahrik Accoutrements](https://www.nexusmods.com/skyrimspecialedition/mods/22206) expands the dragon priest armory by adding new armorsets to go along the dragon preist masks and provide new powers to your character from their unique enchants

 ### Expanded Cities Towns and Villages

 Serenity uses the full suite of [JK's Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/6289) along with all of the interior patches for it.